25 Most Frequently Asked Questions about Red Light Therapy

 12. Q. Can I combine Red Light Therapy with Microneedling?

-A. Yes, red light therapy (RLT) is safe and beneficial after microneedling as it speeds up healing, reduces inflammation and boosts collagen production.
-Red light therapy (630-660nm) and near-infrared light (810-850nm) enhance cellular repair and regeneration by stimulating ATP (cell energy) production.
-If used with antioxidant serums (like green tea or growth factors), RLT also helps absorption and enhances their effects.
+A. Yes, red light therapy is safe and beneficial after microneedling as it speeds up healing, reduces inflammation and boosts collagen production.
+Red light therapy and near-infrared light enhance cellular repair and regeneration by stimulating ATP production.

 13. Q. Can I use Red LED Light Therapy if I’ve had Botox?

 A. Red LED light therapy is generally considered safe and can be beneficial after receiving Botox injections.
 It may help reduce inflammation and promote healing.
-Some experts recommend waiting at least 24-48 hours post-injection before starting Red Light Therapy to allow the Botox to settle properly.
-However, studies have shown that immediate use of certain light therapies does not decrease the efficacy of Botox.

-While concerns exist about Red Light Therapy potentially dispersing Botox, current evidence does not support this.
 Whilst there are no studies which directly combine LED light therapy with Botox, studies which combine laser and Botox have shown to enhance overall skin rejuvenation by stimulating collagen production and reducing post-treatment inflammation.

 As always, it's advisable to consult with your healthcare provider for personalized advice.